isaac-mason/navcat/README.md

 /**
  * Adds a new off mesh connection to the NavMesh, and returns it's ID
  * @param navMesh the navmesh to add the off mesh connection to
- * @param offMeshConnection the off mesh connection to add
+ * @param offMeshConnectionParams the parameters of the off mesh connection to add
  * @returns the ID of the added off mesh connection
  */
 export function addOffMeshConnection(navMesh: NavMesh, offMeshConnectionParams: OffMeshConnectionParams): number;